John S. Tuohy

 John S. Tuohy is a retired brigadier general in the United States Air Force, last serving as the Assistant Adjutant General and Commander of the Washington Air National Guard (WA ANG), in which capacity he commanded 34 units and the 2,100 personnel attached to those units, while managing a budget of $50,000,000.
 General Tuohy was responsible to the Adjutant General of Washington, Major General Bret D. Daugherty, "to prepare, implement and administer plans, policies and programs to effectively organize, staff, equip and train units for state and federal mobilization."
 Additionally, General Tuohy oversaw the Washington Youth Academy, a division of the National Guard Youth Challenge Program in Bremerton, Washington, which provides quasi-military training and mentoring programs for 300 at-risk youths each year.
 Prior to his last assignment, then-Colonel Tuohy served as the Washington National Guard's Director of United States Property and Fiscal Office, in which capacity he was primarily responsible for receiving and accounting for all funds and property - in excess of $1,300,000,000 - of the United States in the possession of the Washington National Guard and ensuring that Federal funds were "obligated and expended in conformance with applicable statutes and regulations."

 Early life and education

-The son of a United States Navy aviation machinist's mate, first class (AMM1), whose service during World War II ended with an honorable discharge for medical reasons after his PB2Y Coronado crashed on a training exercise, Tuohy was born on 23 November 1956 in St. Petersburg, Florida.
+The son of a United States Navy aviation machinist's mate, first class (AMM1) - whose service during World War II ended with an honorable discharge for medical reasons after his PB2Y Coronado crashed - Tuohy was born on 23 November 1956 in St. Petersburg, Florida.
 In 1974, he graduated from St. Petersburg High School.
 In 1978, he graduated from Florida State University (FSU) with a Bachelor of Science degree in management.
 Upon graduation, he was commissioned in the United States Air Force through the FSU Det 145 Reserve Officer Training Corps with honors as a Distinguished Graduate (top 10% of his class).
 He was also selected as the Det 145 Cadet Wing Commander.
 Additionally, he is a graduate of Squadron Officer School, Air Command and Staff College, Air Ground Operations School (twice Distinguished Graduate), and Air War College.